When a person becomes a Christian, he becomes part of God’s large family.

 Others say itʼs proper for adults to be baptized as an expression of their faith in Jesus Christ but that their infant children can – and should – also be baptized as a sign that this is a Christian family (and part of the church).
 They cite statements in the Bible that refer to baptism as the Christian counterpart of Jewish circumcision (performed on infants).
 They also cite reports in the Bible where entire households – presumably parents plus children and servants – were baptized spontaneously.

-Some say that infant baptism is valid only if the individual makes a ʻconfirmationʼ of it after heʼs old enough to fully comprehend and accept Jesus Christ as personal savior.
+Some say that infant baptism is valid only if the individual makes a ʻconfirmationʼ of it after heʼs old enough to fully comprehend and believe in the name of Jesus Christ.

 Most of what we know about the model Christian life is taught by Jesus and the Apostle Paul.
 We have no evidence that Jesus ever baptized anyone.
 Paul baptized people on a few occasions, but he said: ʻChrist did not send me to baptize, but to preach the gospelʼ (I Corinthians 1:17).
 Both taught that Christians should be baptized as an outer sign of their inner decision, but both downplayed baptism enough, and left it nondescript enough, so we have no doubt that itʼs the personal faith, not the baptism, that gives new life.